Bachelor of Arts (BA)

 University of Warwick

 By studying our Philosophy with Psychology (BA) you will learn to understand, critically analyse and construct complex theoretical positions, integrating conceptual arguments and empirical research.

 Philosophy of Mind and Philosophy of Psychology are key strengths of the Philosophy Department.
 It supports strong teaching and research links with the Psychology Department.
 Both are widely recognised for the high quality of their research, meaning you will be inspired by learning from academics at the cutting edge of their fields.

-Year 1: 60 CATS of Philosophy core modules, 30 CATS of Psychology core modules and 30 CATS of options.
+Year One: 60 CATS of Philosophy core modules, 30 CATS of Psychology core modules and 30 CATS of options.

-Year 3: No core modules but at least 60 CATS of optional modules from Philosophy, 30 CATS of optional modules from Psychology and 30 CATS of optional modules.
+Year Three: No core modules but at least 60 CATS of optional modules from Philosophy, 30 CATS of optional modules from Psychology and 30 CATS of optional modules.

 Our main teaching methods are lectures, lecture-discussions, and seminars alongside private study and study skills sessions.
 Our students benefit from expert guidance from staff in developing strong analytical and critical skills, and our students highly rate the feedback they receive.
 In addition to compulsory teaching, we also offer many extra academic activities, including optional lectures, colloquia, discussion groups and workshops.

-Typically 3 hrs of contact time per week per module; in most cases this would be 2hrs lecture and 1 hr seminar but is variable depending on teaching methods.
+Typically three hours of contact time per week per module; in most cases this would be two hours lecture and one hour seminar but is variable depending on teaching methods.

 Seminar sizes are typically 12-15 students.
 Lectures vary by module from 20-220.